Vernon (rapper)

 Hansol Vernon Chwe (born February 18, 1998), known mononymously as Vernon, is a South Korean and American rapper, singer and songwriter.
-Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its hip hop team.
+Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen, its hip hop team, and the sub-unit V8.

 Vernon made his official solo debut with "Black Eye" on December 27, 2022.
 Aside from his work with Seventeen and as a soloist, he has written and produced music with and for other artists such as Jamie, Bumzu, and Charli XCX.

 Early life

-Hansol Vernon Chwe was born in New York City on February 18, 1998, to a Korean father and an American mother.
+Hansol Vernon Chwe was born at Tisch Hospital in Kips Bay, Manhattan, New York City on February 18, 1998, to a Korean father and an American mother.
 At the age of five, he moved with his family to Hongdae, South Korea.
-He attended Changcheon Middle School but later opted for homeschooling with his parents after being scouted by Pledis, in order to focus on his training.
+He attended Changcheon Middle School but later opted for homeschooling with his parents after being scouted by Pledis, to focus on his training.

 His stage name comes from his middle name, Vernon, which is also his mother's maiden name.
 Both his parents are artists.